-The compliance and reporting requirements are unchanged.
-The authority these rules were promulgated under, the Building Officials and Inspectors Regulation Act, was repealed by the Skilled Trades Act, and so these rule are being rescinded.
+The authority these rules were promulgated under, the State Boiler Act, was repealed by the Skilled Trades Regulation Act, and so these rules are being rescinded.
+The compliance and reporting requirements, which are being added to the new rule set promulgated under the Skilled Trades Regulation Act, are unchanged.